tipone/seqular-android/README.md

 > A fork of [megalodon](https://github.com/sk22/megalodon) which is a fork of [official Mastodon Android app](https://github.com/mastodon/mastodon-android) adding important features that are missing in the official app and possibly won’t ever be implemented, such as the federated timeline, unlisted posting, bookmarks and an image description viewer.

-[//]: # (**Warning!
-[The last version's integrated updater was broken]&#40;https://github.com/sk22/megalodon/issues/106&#41; – I already published a fixed version!
-If you're not updating through Izzy's F-Droid repository &#40;more sources to come, hopefully!&#41;, you'll have to download the current release manually.
-Sorry about that!**)

 [![Download latest release](https://img.shields.io/badge/dynamic/json?color=d92aad&label=download%20apk&query=%24.tag_name&url=https%3A%2F%2Fapi.github.com%2Frepos%2Fsk22%2Fmastodon-android-fork%2Freleases%2Flatest&style=for-the-badge)](https://github.com/LucasGGamerM/moshidon/releases/latest/download/moshidon.apk)